Eddylib/MasterStudy/README.md

 A directory includes some matlab codes.For convenient, I implement `Kalman Filter` with matlab.See details in README.md in `kalmanFilterMatlab`

 * falseEKF directory lists inchoate code based on othesrs to implement a mouse tracker.
-* mouseTracker directory lists new code reconstructed by me.The README.me is also updated.
+* mouseTracker directory lists new code reconstructed by me.It is a non linear problem but I build a linear motion model to solve it.
+Unsuccessful.The readme.md in the mouseTracker updated.

 `traitCPP`
 ------------

-This directory list code ablot trait skills.But it lost.
+This directory list code about trait skills.But it lost.
 I may write it back later.

 Installation